JetBrains/kotlin/docs/fir/pcla.md

 **PCLA (Partially Constrained Lambda Analysis)**

-PCLA is the way of lambda analysis during call completion that happens when some input types are not properly inferred, but no other sources of constraints present.
+PCLA is the way of lambda analysis during call completion that happens when some input types are not properly inferred, and there are no other sources of constraints.

 **PCLA lambda** = lambda analyzed with PCLA